AllwineDesigns/stl_cmd/README.md

 Outputs the number of border edges in the STL files.
 This should be 0 for manifold meshes.
 If the output is greater than 0, the mesh has holes in it or has non-manifold edges.

+### stl_spreadsheet

+    stl_spreadsheet <input file>

+Outputs normal and position data for every triangle (normal, point1, point2 and point3 specified per row) in a tab delimited format that can be opened as a spreadsheet.

 ## Modifiers

 These commands modify existing STL files.